Sir Nathaniel Johnson's

 In 1702 and 1703, the progress which the French were making among the Alabama and Talapoosa, and more especially the potential danger to the "Coweta" (Kawita) and Yamasee, revealed by the abortive Spanish-Apalachee attack of 1702, awakened anxiety among the Carolinians for the stability of their Indian system.

-By this energetic proceeding Moore destroyed the chief weapon upon which the Spanish and French had relied for offensive action against Carolina, before it could be made really effective.
-"Before this Expedition," Moore informed the proprietors, "we were more afraid of the Spaniards of Apalatchee and their Indians in Conjunction with the French of Mississippi, and their Indians doing us Harm by Land, than of any Forces of the Enemy by Sea.
+By this energetic proceeding Col. Moore destroyed the chief weapon upon which the Spanish and French had relied for offensive action against Carolina, before it could be made really effective.
+"Before this Expedition," Col. Moore informed the Lords Proprietors, "we were more afraid of the Spaniards of Apalatchee and their Indians in Conjunction with the French of Mississippi, and their Indians doing us Harm by Land, than of any Forces of the Enemy by Sea.
 This has wholly disabled them from attempting anything against Us by Land."

 The immediate consequence of the new security against inland assault was an increased activity of the Carolinians on the Louisiana frontier.

-Already the Charles Town traders, with the aid of Moore's government, had undermined the weakest support of Iberville's structure of alliances, the friendly understanding with the Alabama Indians.
+Already the Charles Town traders, with the aid of Acting Gov. James Moore's government, had undermined the weakest support of Iberville's structure of alliances, the friendly understanding with the Alabama Indians.
 It had early been recognized by the English that the amity of the tribes seated at the forks of the Alabama was essential to the western expansion of their trade; and between 1701 and 1703 efforts had been put forth to counteract the advantage enjoyed by the French in their control of the water-routes.
 An effect had soon been produced.

 In May, 1703, the French traders had been waylaid and murdered by the Alabama.
 The hostilities thus begun continued nine years.
 Punitive expeditions from Mobile accomplished little; somewhat more effective were the attacks of the French Indians spurred on by liberal offers of reward for scalps and captives.
 Meanwhile the Alabama war greatly facilitated the work of the South Carolina traders, who, on the farthest frontier of the English colonies, advanced hand-in-hand their own profit and the political interests of their province.

 About the same time Philip Ludwell, a gentleman from Virginia, being appointed governor of Carolina, arrived in the province.
-Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James, being created a Cassique of Carolina, after the Revolution retired to that country, and took his seat as a member of the council.
+Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James, being created a Cassique of Carolina, after the Revolution retired to that country, and took his seat as a member of the Executive Council.

-But it being suspected that he was no friend to the Revolution, the Proprietors could not obtain her majesty's [Queen Anne] approbation of him, but on the following terms: That he qualify himself for the office in such a manner as the laws of England required; that he give security for his observing the laws of trade and navigation, and obey such instructions as should be sent out from time to time by her majesty; and the Lords Commissioners of trade and plantations were ordered to take care that good and sufficient security be given by him.
+But it being suspected that he was no friend to the Revolution, the Lords Proprietors could not obtain her majesty's [Queen Anne] approbation of him, but on the following terms: That he qualify himself for the office in such a manner as the laws of England required; that he give security for his observing the laws of trade and navigation, and obey such instructions as should be sent out from time to time by her majesty; and the Lords Commissioners of trade and plantations were ordered to take care that good and sufficient security be given by him.

 To carry this bill through the house, all the art and influence of the governor and his party were requisite.
 In the lower house it passed by a majority of one vote, and in the upper house Landgrave Joseph Morton was refused liberty to enter his protest against it.
 At this juncture no bill could have been framed more inconsistent with the rights and privileges of the freemen, and more pernicious to the interest and prosperity of the country.